-Zoning District (17) -1 (17- ) From Ultimate Street K.U.W.
-Setbacks (ft) from Minimum Lot Size (sq.ft) Minimum distance (ft) between Principal Structures Maximum Building Height (ft) Maximum Lot Coverage Area (sq ft) per Unit Front Side Rear Side Rear Setb build Minim Minir bet Max Maxim Area Detached (conventional) 5 10 10 C 10 N/A 3,000 N/A 35 N/A N/A Attached Single-Family Dwelling 5 10 5 1 O O N/A 2,000 N/A 35 N/A N/A Cluster Subdivision E N/A N/A 35 70% N/A Multiple-Family Dwellings (Apartments & Condominiums) Ē 5,000 N/A N/A 60% 1,000
+Zoning District Setbacks (ft) From Ultimate Street R.O.W.
+Setbacks (ft) from Setbacks (ft) from property line not abutting a street Minimum Lot Size (sq ft) Minimum distance (ft) between Principal Structures Maximum Building Height (ft) Maximum Lot Coverage Area (sq ft) per Unit Front Side Rear Side Rear Setbacks Panhan building site from property line Minim Minin bet Max Maxim Area Detached (conventional) 5 10 10 C 10 N/A 3,000 N/A 35 N/A N/A Attached Single-Family Dwelling 5 10 5 0 0 N/A 2,000 N/A 35 N/A N/A Cluster Subdivision E N/A N/A 35 70% N/A Multiple-Family Dwellings (Apartments & Condominiums) E 5,000 N/A N/A 60% 1,000

-\ Garage and carport placement - The point of vehicular entry to a garage or carport shall be a distance of five (5) feet or less, or eighteen (18) feet or more from the back of sidewalk, or if there is no sidewalk, from the back of curb.
+^{} Garage and carport placement - The point of vehicular entry to a garage or carport shall be a distance of five (5) feet or less, or eighteen (18) feet or more from the back of sidewalk, or if there is no sidewalk, from the back of curb.
 Automatic garage door openers are required for garages set back less than eighteen (18) feet to the point of vehicular entry.